skrey/yellow-extensions/source/help/README.md

 ## How to translate the help

 You can translate the help into your own language.
-All help pages are in the help folder inside your `content` folder.
+All help pages are inside the `content/9-help` folder.
+It's best if you keep the file names, translate only title and content of a page.
 Let us know if you made a new translation.

 ## Installation